areyde/areyde.github.io/_pages/database.md

 ---
 layout: archive
-title: "Chinese language database (中文数据库) 🐉"
+title: "Chinese Character & Word Database — Frequency, HSK, Learning 🐉"
+description: "A free Mandarin Chinese database with character and word frequency lists, HSK 2.0 and HSK 3.0 levels, pinyin, meanings, radicals, and stroke counts."
 permalink: /chinese/
 author_profile: true
 ---

 {% include base_path %}

 The Chinese language is a great hobby of mine.
-While I am studying it in general too (although only in reading and writing), I enjoy learning and compiling facts about it even more.
+While I am studying it in general too, I enjoy learning and compiling facts about it even more.
 Specifically, I love everything that has to do with the Chinese writing system, including learning the characters, studying their history, and practicing calligraphy.
 The "discrete" nature of the Chinese language appeals to my love of statistics, because without grammatical forms and with a fixed set